-Objective 2: Aiso Library will conduct a library survey no later than the end of the second quarter of FY 18 and deploy the survey every two years in accordance with Army Regulation 25-97.
+Objective 2: Aiso Library will conduct a library survey and deploy the survey every two years in accordance with Army Regulation 25-97.

 Objective 3: Based on survey results, address staffing shortages by investigating the possibility of future hires or reducing services.